Spring 2026 Dialogue

 Dates for the Spring 2026 dialogue:

 The English Language Arts Teacher Educators Commission on Social Justice (ELATE-SJ) Spring 2026 dialogue will begin the week of March 23rd – April 1st, 2026 (reading/posting week); and continue throughout the week of April 2nd – April 10th, 2026 (responding week).
 This dialogue provides an opportunity for preservice and in-service teachers from across the United States and international contexts to engage in shared readings, post their thoughts on/analysis of those readings, and then review and respond to one another’s posts.
-Two articles and one video to focus our dialogue are linked below, and questions to guide the dialogue will be posted soon
+Two articles and one video to focus our dialogue are linked below, and questions to guide the dialogue are listed below.

 Pichardo, E., & Creer, S. (2024).
 Perspectives on Practice: Dismantling Muros Using Critical Texts and Topics.
 Language Arts102(2), 107-113.